sakatai11/todoApp-next/.clinerules/project-structure.md

 This directory organizes the app into logical features such as todo, sign, top, and admin.
 Each feature has subfolders for UI components, templates, and logic (e.g., hooks, contexts, DnD logic).
 This makes each feature self-contained and easy to scale.

+## tests/

+This directory contains a comprehensive testing environment using Vitest and modern testing frameworks.
+The test suite achieves 100% pass rate with high code coverage and follows feature-based organization that mirrors the main application structure.
+It includes unit tests with MSW (Mock Service Worker) for API mocking, integration tests using Docker and Firebase Emulator environment, and end-to-end tests with Playwright for complete user workflow validation.

 ## app/

 This is where the actual routing and rendering logic resides, structured by Next.js App Router conventions.
 Grouped routes like (auth) or (admin) allow cleaner separation between different parts of the application without polluting the URL.